twmarshall/tbd/README.md

 TBD
 ===========

-Build with SBT (Note: we only support sbt 0.12.0 due to a bug in 0.13.0 outlined here: https://github.com/sbt/sbt/issues/810, but as we include the sbt jar in the repo, you shouldn't need to install anything anyways):
+Build with SBT (you don't need to install SBT on your machine)

 # sbt/sbt

 > compile

 > test

+> mkrun

+The 'mkrun' command will create the files bin/master.sh, which can be used to launch a master, and bin/experiment, which runs the experiments.

 To turn on debug log output, edit core/src/main/resources/common.conf, changing loglevel to "DEBUG".